Rosie McDonnell-Horita - Class of 2013

-That involvement continued this past summer when McDonnell-Horita was one of just 30 interns from around the country chosen to spend 10 weeks in Washington, D.C., to take part in a prestigious program sponsored by the American Association of People with Disabilities.
+That involvement continued and in 2012, McDonnell-Horita was one of just 30 interns from around the country chosen to spend 10 weeks in Washington, D.C., to take part in a prestigious program sponsored by the American Association of People with Disabilities.

 Interns were matched with an array of nonprofits and government agencies, enabling them to “receive hands-on work experience and mentoring, which prepare them to succeed in the workforce,” according to the AAPD website.
 “In Washington, D.C., internships have become a standard part of any resume, introducing motivated students and recent graduates to professional networks upon which they build their careers.”

 McDonnell-Horita interned with the Japanese American Citizens League, where she helped coordinate various events for the group’s national convention and connected representatives from the Japanese American Citizens League with representatives in the disability community.
 She also shadowed the organization’s executive director, and helped coordinate the Japanese American group’s participation in celebrating the 50th anniversary of the March of Washington.

 “I learned a lot about networking.
 D.C. is all about exchanging business cards and making connections.”
 She secured numerous acquaintances and friendships that she hopes could lead to different internships and job possibilities.

 Most of all, though, “it made be aware of how strong the disabled community is.”

 McDonnell-Horita graduated from MiraCosta College in May of 2013 and now studies sociology, with a concentration in social inequality, at UC San Diego.
 She hopes to earn a master’s degree and Ph.D., and perhaps go to law school.
 “I do know I want to stay involved in disability advocacy.”